atharvdesai1996/ML/README.md

 To entertain baby
 - Button to play default songs or fed/selected by parents through app
 - Play lullaby
+- Some basic words for early development

 UI
 - App to control and feedback baby's name, feedback, select songs liked by parents

+Sensor Needs
+- Microphone
+-

 # Copied Below from Wiki